google/flax/docs/howtos/model_surgery.rst

 Surgery with Flax Modules
 --------------------------------

-Let's first make a little model for our demo.
+Let's create a small convolutional neural network model for our demo.

 .. testcode::